Parquet Storage Schema #

 ORDER BY yield_pct ASC;

-Cross-run instrument-failure correlation #
+Cross-run instrument-failure correlation (direct file) #

 SELECT